+At JVHS, students are expected to attend all classes on time.
 Prompt daily attendance to each class is essential to students' academic development.
-In addition, punctuality is necessary to the educational process because it reduces class interruptions, increases time on task, and minimizes duplication of instruction.
-The Student Services office will notify students via summons to serve detentions.
-The Attendance Office will notify students via mailed letters to serve Saturday School.
-Students who do not attend their assigned disciplinary consequence will be added to the NO GO List and may not be permitted to participate in various school activities until the student has served their assigned disciplinary consequences.
+In addition, punctuality is necessary to the educational process as it reduces class interruptions, increases time on task, and minimizes duplication of instruction.